On the geometry of rod packings in the 3-torus: Introduction

 \subsection{Acknowledgements}

-We thank Norman Do for helpful discussions.
+We thank Norman Do for the helpful discussions.
 Parts of this work were inspired by the Monash honours thesis of Sargon Al-Jeloo~\cite{Al-Jeloo:HonoursThesis}.
 The research was partially supported by the Australian Research Council, grant DP210103136.
+We also thank the anonymous referee for their helpful comments, particularly around crystallographic notions.